Sewing a Galentine Palentine Valentine Pin Cushion + Kit

 I used scraps to stuff it and cut the pieces into roughly 1/4" x 1/4" smaller bits and packed the pouch, created by blanket stitching the two hearts together rather tightly, pushing the felt bits as deep into the top and both sides as I could, before sewing the last 2" up along the edge.

 I used felt to stuff this pin cushion but you could use anything you have at hand.
 There are many options - just make sure what you use is dry.
+I can see using an old (clean sock that's come out of the washer/dryer without it's mate).

 I came to at the end of the day ... lying on my bedspread with an empty packet of kleenex strewn about in crumpled balls around me.
-A bowl of soup was left outside my door when I decided I'd hide myself away a little longer and sew a soggy secret cushion for my red-headed Barbie in a stretchy black & white striped bathing suit lying next to me ... as I cried another river.
+A bowl of soup was left outside my door when I decided I'd hide myself away a little longer and sew a soggy secret cushion for my red-headed Barbie in a stretchy black & white striped bathing suit lying next to me ... crying another river.

-He didn't know I watched him kneeling beside the box I'd bundled my bunny in as he dug a hole under the dogwood tree.
+He didn't let on he knew I was watching him kneeling beside the box I'd bundled my bunny in as he dug a hole under the dogwood tree below.
 He paused before lowering him down and covering him up.
+I quickly withdrew back into my room and resumed sewing Barbie her pillow.

 There are any number things a pin cushion can be filled with.
 Wool roving would be an excellent choice as well if you are interested in maintaining the purity of wool factor.